Dr. Sam Poppe

 Researcher / Project Leader

-Space Research Center - Polish Academy of Sciences
+Space Research Centre - Polish Academy of Sciences

-I am a geologist focusing on structural deformation with a healthy fascination for volcanoes, because that's where Earth really demonstrates its dynamic nature!
-My research aims to understand how magma moves below our feet and deforms the rocks around it and ultimately the Earth's surface, to better inform volcanic activity and eruption forecasts.
-I use field or remote observations from active or inactive volcanoes on terrestrial planetary bodies (the Moon, Mars, Earth), laboratory modeling with photogrammetry and X-ray Computed Tomography, sporadically geochemical rock analysis, and most recently analytical and numerical modeling of volcano deformation.
-I am as well a dedicated science communicator to a wide audience, often helping out journalists to get their story straight after the newest volcanic eruption.
+My research aims to understand how magma moves and deforms the rocks around it and ultimately the surface of rocky planetary bodies, to better inform volcanic activity forecasts (on Earth) and understand past volcanism elsewhere (the Moon, Mars, etc.).
+I use field or remote sensing observations from active or inactive volcanoes, laboratory modeling with photogrammetry and X-ray Computed Tomography, sporadically geochemical rock analysis, and most recently analytical and numerical modeling of volcano deformation.